rochus-keller/Smalltalk/Readme.md

 All keys on the Alto keyboard (see e.g. https://www.extremetech.com/wp-content/uploads/2011/10/Alto_Mouse_c.jpg) besides LF are supported; just type the key combination for the expected symbol on your local keyboard.
 Use the left and up arrow keys to enter a left and up arrow character.

+The VM supports some debugging features.
+If you press ALT+B the interpreter breaks and the Image Viewer is shown with the current state of the object memory and the interpreter registers.
+The currently active process is automatically selected and the current call chain is shown.
+When the Image Viewer is open you can press F5 (or close the viewer) to continue, or press F10 to execute the next bytecode and show the Image Viewer again.
+There are also some other shortcuts for logging (ALT+L) and screen update recording (ALT+R), but these only work if the corresponding functions are enabled when compiling the source code (see ST_DO_TRACING and ST_DO_SCREEN_RECORDING).

 Here is a screenshot of the running VM after some interactions: